librewolf-community/browser-macos/build_guide.md

 ```
 This is a prerequisite and it should be performed only when cross-compiling for the first absolute time.

-After this preliminary step, the only difference with the normal build process is that we should specify inside `mozconfig` that we want to compile for a different architecture, and we can do so by using the `xcomp` part of the build script, which should be necessarily applied before the branding.
+After this preliminary step, the only difference with the normal build process is that we should specify inside `mozconfig` that we want to compile for a different architecture, and we can do so by using the `xcomp` part of the build script, which should be obviously applied before the build.
 So for example a good set of instructions for this purpose would be:
 ```
-./build.sh fetch extract get_patches apply_patches other_patches xcomp branding build package
+./build.sh fetch extract get_patches apply_patches xcomp branding build package
 ```
 which is equivalent to `./build.sh full_x`.